NguyetDuong/Text2Learn/README.md

 We are basing our invention off of HackingEDU 2015's theme: education.
 Our goal is to overcome the barriers of learning by making knowledge more accessible at the tip of anyone's fingertips.
 We are going back to the basic: no more mobile apps, no more native web apps.
 Just simple SMS messages used to provide people with basic education.
+Our project will be open source for everyone to contribute to other's learning.

 ### How It Works
 In a simple sense, all we are doing is: